yo-aiv1/cancel-follow-request/README.md

-# instagram follow request remover
+# cancel instagram follow request you sent
-## A simple python script that can extract usernames from pending_follow_requests.html and then remove them.

-pending_follow_requests.html is a file you find in your instagram data after downloading it, and it contains people you sent a follow request to them and they didn't either accept or reject you :3, after that the script will start removing them for you one by one This script is time saving if you have a lot of pending follow requests because (ya lmdlol :3 ) you won't spend hours removing one by one, just run the script and leave it in the background.
+after the update the only way to see the people you sent follow request to them is by downloading your follow and follwing data from insatgram. in the folder there's a file named pending_follow_requests.json, it contains the username of users who didnt either canceled follow or accepted it. this script can cancel the follow request sent by you, after extracting them from pending_follow_requests.json and saving the unfollowed usernames in a text file named done.txt so if the script stops for any reason you can just run it again and it will look in the file if the username already been unfollowed and if it is it'll pass it.

 ## How to use the script
 watch the [video](https://youtu.be/Kg_D-GSRqgU) or follow the steps

-### 1: Copy pending_follow_requests.html to the script's folder
+### 1: Get the file.
-Download your instagram data and copy pending_follow_requests.html to the script's folder, you will find it in followers_and_following folder
+Download your instagram data and get path to the pending_follow_requests.json to the script file, you will find it in followers_and_following folder.

 ### 2: Install requirements
 pip install -r /requirements.txt

 ### 4: Run the script
-python main.py -u "username" -p "password" -f "the path to pending_follow_requests.html"
+python main.py -u "username" -p "password" -f "the path to pending_follow_requests.json"

-## Updates

-1: Removed the  logininfo.py now you can enter username and password using arguments -u for username and -p for password and -f for the path for the pending_follow_requests.html
+for any issues or ideas to improvement the script please open an issue.